How does it work?

 The portfolio view is enabled through Risk Accounting allowing non-financial risks to be analyzed in RUs at both the granular and aggregate levels.

-Exposure to non-financial risks exists where a financial institution fails to adequately plan, organise, manage and control its internal risk-mitigating activities and processes.
+Exposure to non-financial risks include operational, cyber, model, conduct and fraud risks and exist where a financial institution fails to adequately plan, organise, manage and control its internal risk-mitigating activities and processes.
 In contrast, exposure to financial risks exists where a financial institution intentionally creates external financial exposures with customers, intermediaries and counterparties for a projected return.

 Unexpected losses are financial outcomes associated with a financial institution’s failure to accurately identify, quantify, aggregate and report its accumulating exposures to financial and non-financial risks and, consequently, cannot know whether such exposures are within risk appetite limits approved at the Board level.
 In contrast, expected losses are stochastically determined accounting estimates of projected financial outcomes associated with accepted financial and non-financial risks where the amount of accepted risk has been accurately quantified and is within risk appetite limits approved at the Board level.